Can Your Genes Determine How Much You Smoke?

 What could be the next steps for this research?

-Potential next steps would involve two complementary approaches.
-First, conducting thorough health assessments in Mexico could provide insights about people who have this protective variation, with particular interest in the rare individuals who carry two copies and are effectively natural knockouts of CHRNB3.
-At the same time, lab studies are needed to understand exactly how the absence of this protein helps people smoke less.
+Potential next steps would include two complementary approaches.
+First, conducting thorough health assessments in Mexico could provide insights about people who have this protective variation, with particular interest in those rare individuals who carry two copies and are effectively natural knockouts of CHRNB3.
+At the same time, functional studies are needed to understand how the absence of this protein helps people smoke less.

 More Regeneron Stories